shane-kerr/ymmv/README.md

     $ go get github.com/miekg/dns

-You also need the Go language packet library from Google:
+You need the Go language packet library from Google:

     $ go get github.com/google/gopacket

+You need the glog logging library from Google:

+    $ go get github.com/golang/glog

 To build the `pcap` to `ymmv` filter/converter: